badking01/test/CHINA_SESSION_CONTROL.md

 Contains only narration prepared for voice generation.

 No visual notes.

 No timestamps inside spoken text.

 No prompt instructions.

 No projectbeat JSON.

-Rendered beat audio becomes the timing source for the Project Shot Planner.
+Rendered beat audio can become timing evidence for projectbeat work when available.

----

 ### CH##_EP##_BEAT_XX.projectbeat.json